 As we’ve already pointed it out earlier, water purifiers are used mainly in removing biological water contaminants such as Bacteria and Viruses.
-Water purifiers are usually used in conjunction with water filters to achieve the maximum possible quality of water.
+Water purifiers are usually used in conjunction with water filters to achieve the maximum possible quality of water and is really important when considering the best whole house water filters.
 Let’s proceed by looking at the common types of water purifiers.

 TYPES OF WATER PURIFIERS